Inequalities from Lorentz-Finsler norms: Finsler and Lorentz-Finsler functions on a vector space

 \section{Finsler and Lorentz-Finsler functions on a vector space}

-We saw in the previous section that the famous reverse and non-reverse triangle inequalities, thus in particular Acz\'{e}l's inequality, are closely connected to the geometric concepts of (pseudo)-Riemannian geometry.
-Here we present that further famous inequalities are also related to a geometric concept, namely to the concept of \textit{(pseudo)-Finsler geometry }.
+We saw in the previous section that the famous reverse and non-reverse Cauchy-Schwarz inequalities, thus in particular Acz\'{e}l's inequality, are closely connected to the geometric concepts of (pseudo)-Riemannian geometry.
+Here we show that further famous inequalities are also related to a geometric concept, namely to the concept of \textit{(pseudo)-Finsler geometry }.